 Master’s in Communication in Idaho

 The state also boasts a solid market for communications professionals.
-Everyone from AmeriCorps to the Idaho Power Company are looking for marketing and communications professionals and they are willing to pay upwards of $100,000 for the right candidate.
-Even the state itself and some of its other universities are looking for competent communications professionals and marketing coordinators.
+Everyone from AmeriCorps to the Idaho Power Company is looking for marketing and communications professionals and they are willing to pay upwards of $100,000 for the right candidate.
+Even the state and some of its other universities are looking for competent communications professionals and marketing coordinators.

 Boise State University

-To apply, students need to show they have earned a Bachelor's degree in Communication or a related field.
+To apply, students must show they have earned a Bachelor's degree in Communication or a related field.
 They also need to show a scholarly writing sample; a list of communications courses the student has taken; three letters of recommendation; GRE scores; and a statement of interest in being a graduate assistant if interested.

 Idaho State University

 What does it cost?
 The tuition at Idaho State is very comparable to the tuition at Boise State, which is to be expected considering both are state universities.
 According to the ISU website, total tuition for a full-time graduate student and Idaho resident is $4,464 per semester ($3,583 for tuition and $881 for the fee) and part-time students who are Idaho residents can take classes for $447 per credit.
 Non-residents pay the same amount in tuition, but the fee is substantially higher.
 The total tuition for a graduate student and non-resident of Idaho is $11,852 and part-time students can take classes for $687 per credit.
-Like other schools, Idaho State offers an array of financial aid options including but not limited to, scholarships, loans, and federal and state grants.
+Like other schools, Idaho State offers an array of financial aid options, including but not limited to, scholarships, loans, and federal and state grants.

 Idaho Colleges That Offer Accredited Master's in Communications Programs